Frequently Asked Questions

 How do you assess and monitor learning progress?

 Learners take part in mastery based learning and work toward goals specified on their personalised learning plans.
 Their SMART goals and academic progress are tracked and fully accessible to parents.
-Individualised self reflections are shared with parents in multiple "journey meetings" throughout the year and include the learner, his/her Guide, and the learner's parents.

 How much time is spent on computers?